 The calfskin Monte Carlo strap that comes with this watch as standard and features contrasting beige stitching is perhaps one of the best things you could get in this price range, so this is also a big “plus” if you still contemplate buying this timekeeper.

-While Panerai are known for their sandwich-style dial consisting of two plates with a thick layer of Superluminova spread generously between them, they sometimes experiment with other styles and textures, including carbon fiber.
+While Panerai is known for their sandwich-style dial consisting of two plates with a thick layer of Superluminova spread generously between them, they sometimes experiment with other styles and textures, including carbon fiber.

 This one, for example, features their “Paris hobnail” chocolate bar-style pattern with all luminous elements simply painted on the highly textured face.